 In “Love of War in Tim O’Brien’s ‘How to Tell a True War Story’” from ReadWriteThink.org, students explore the theme of love of war through texts on camaraderie among soldiers.
 They then compose a visual collage depicting their beliefs about the relationship between love and war.
 Tim O’Brien in the Classroom from NCTE focuses on opportunities for classroom discussion and writing assignments, including lessons, open-ended prompts, and student writing samples.

 The ReadWriteThink.org calendar entry on Veteran’s Day invites students to write biographical poems about a soldier.
 This idea is taken a bit further with the Voices from the Middle article, “Poetry and World War II: Creating Community through Content-Area Writing.”
 Several strategies and approaches to writing poetry are highlighted including list poems, writing from photographs and artifacts, and two voice poems.

 In “Reading the Literature of War: A Global Perspective on Ethics” from English Journal a high school teacher reflects on how reading literature of war can open students’ eyes to the needs of others and help them understand the importance of humanitarian action.

 In an effort to support and retain the increasing number of student veterans in two-year colleges and universities, “Renewing Our Commitment to Connecting to Student Veterans” from Teaching English in the Two-Year College provides strategies for instructors to engage student veterans in composition and literature classrooms.

-How do you honor veterans in your classroom?
+How do you honor veterans in your classroom and community?